 - An inclusive environment that encourages your personal cultural competency journey.

 - Development and learning, including mentorship programmes and internal secondments.

 - Wellness initiatives to support your overall health and wellbeing.

 Mōhou ake | About you

-- A current full driver's licence as travel is a requirement of this role.
+- A full current driver's licence is essential.
+Travel across the district is a requirement of the role.